DanielDFY/TinyRayTracer/README.md

 # TinyRayTracer
- A tiny ray tracer with CUDA
+ A tiny ray tracer with CUDA.